merbah3266/rish_installer/README.md

 - This script is designed specifically for Termux.
 - You must authorize Shizuku before using `rish`.
 - Review any script from the internet before running it for security.

-## License
-Provided as-is, use at your own risk.